 To make use of an estate-planning vehicle

 The limited partners act as the general partners’ successors, whereas the general partners are the parents who own the real estate.
-Typically, commercial real estate is available.
+Typically, the assets involved include commercial or investment real estate.

 Delaware LP formation with 6 steps